AndrasKovacs/elaboration-zoo/README.md

 # elaboration-zoo

+Here are some [video recordings](https://www.youtube.com/playlist?list=PL2ZpyLROj5FOt99f_KCxARvd1hDqKns5b) from a seminar, covering some of the packages here plus additional topics.

 Work in progress.
 Each numbered directory contains a [stack](https://docs.haskellstack.org/en/stable/README/) package.
 In each directory, the `stack build` command builds the executable, `stack install`